-The house blessing I went to, was a Buddhist home blessing conducted by 3 Buddhist monks.
-Many religions, ecumenical groups, and indigenous cultures do house blessings, allowing you to choose one that aligns with a culture or preferred faith.
-Anyone can organise a house blessing, you don’t need to be religious or a Buddhist to have one.
+The house blessing I attended was a Buddhist home blessing conducted by three Buddhist monks.
+Many religions, ecumenical groups, and indigenous cultures perform house blessings, allowing you to choose one that aligns with your culture or preferred faith.
+Anyone can organize a house blessing; you don’t need to be religious or Buddhist to have one.
 For Buddhists, house blessings are a way of life—a celebratory event shared with neighbors and friends.
 They also feature delicious food; my lovely girlfriend Ying made some amazing dishes!
 Friends often contribute food or money as offerings to the monks, eagerly participating because of the blessings they receive in return.

-One of the first things my lovely neighbour “Ying” was required to do was make an offering to nature (think Thai curries, fresh greens and incense) .
+One of the first things my lovely neighbor Ying was required to do was make an offering to nature (think Thai curries, fresh greens, and incense).
 This offering is for all the animals and people who have died alone… so beautiful and thoughtful!
-Would you agree??

 Next, three monks adorned in various shades of orange arrived – They sat down on cushions, prayed and chanted.
 It was very peaceful!